-While Csikszentmihalyi’s flow model has several aspects to it, one of the core tenets is a balance between ability and challenge.
-When the challenge far exceeds a learner’s ability, then the challenge or task is probably too difficult for that learner.
-As a result, the learner quickly becomes frustrated and abandon the challenge.
-On the other hand, when something is far too easy for the learner, they are not stimulated or engaged and the reinforcement is boring.
+When the challenge far exceeds a learner’s ability, the learner quickly becomes frustrated and abandons the task.
+On the other hand, when something is far too easy for the learner, they are not bored and unlikely to continue reinforcement.

 Focus on the End Goal

-To design an effective reinforcement program, you must build your program around structured training goals and reinforcement objectives.
+To design an effective reinforcement program, you must structure your program around measurable training goals and reinforcement objectives.

-The accomplishment of short-term goals are necessary to achieve the long-term goals.
-Challenge your learners with short-term goals, which will ultimately lead to them accomplishing the overarching reinforcement objectives.
+Challenge your learners with short-term goals that ultimately lead to them accomplishing the overarching reinforcement objectives.

 Learn more about creating the perfect reinforcement flow and other key principles in our eBook: From the Olympics to the 7 Principles of Reinforcement.